e What is Customer Experience (CX) and why should you care?

 • Design gap: is my offer still the correct answer?
 Suboptimal customer channels, too much automation, lack of human touch, unpersonal experiences

 • Implementation gap: how well are we doing to deliver this today?
-Think of missed customer calls, long waiting times, asking the same over and over again, rude or impolite employees.
+Think of missed customer calls, long waiting times, asking the same over and over again, and rude or impolite employees.

 CX model_gaps_no tools[61]